CogComp/cogcomp-nlp/similarity/README.md

 and paraphrase-based similarity code to simplify integration of different similarity resources.

-## Download Resource File
+## Downloading the Resources

-When you first use the specific metrics, the system will automatically download corresponding resource file from CogComp server to `user.home` directory in your local machine.
+When you first use the specific metrics, the system will automatically download corresponding resource files from CogComp server to `user.home` directory in your local machine.
 Notice: Some resource file is very large and it may take a while to download. "paragram" is already included in the `src/main/resources/`.

 ## Configure File

-The default configure file is `config/configurations.properties.` And see the default config in `SimConfigurator` in `edu.illinois.cs.cogcomp.config` package.
+See the default config in `SimConfigurator` in `edu.illinois.cs.cogcomp.config` package.

 ## Word similarity